 Using Secure Score helps increase your organization's security by encouraging you to use the built-in security features in Office 365 (many of which you already purchased but might not be aware of).
 Learning more about these features as you use the tool will help give you piece of mind that you're taking the right steps to protect your organization from threats.

 But don't just take our word for it.
 Customers who are using Secure Score have seen their score increase five times more than customers who aren't using it.
 (The increase in their score corresponds with the security features being used in their organizations.)

 Check out our blog post to learn more.

-The Secure Score does not express an absolute measure of how likely you are to get breached.
+Secure Score does not express an absolute measure of how likely you are to get breached.
 It expresses the extent to which you have adopted controls which can offset the risk of being breached.
-No service can guarantee that you will not be breached, and the Secure Score should not be interpreted as a guarantee in any way.
+No service can guarantee that you will not be breached, and Secure Score should not be interpreted as a guarantee in any way.